 Flying has been a preoccupation of humans forever.
 The skies were a mystery to conquer.
-From building as high as we can, to bird man competitions.
+From building as high as we can to birdman competitions.
 When finally we found some better methods such as hot air balloons took to the skies in 1783.
-The hot air balloons, 11 years later were seen to have military applications and used in that capacity in 1794.
-By 1899 flying contraptions were becoming more sophisticated until the plane was invented.
+The military noticed the capacity of hot air balloons and 11 years later used them in that capacity in 1794.
+By 1899 flying contraptions were becoming more sophisticated until the invention of the plane.
 And we never looked back.
 But sometimes we look up and think what’s that?
 UFO’s have been seen in the Latrobe Valley.

 The recorded flying saucers in the Latrobe Valley

-On the 24th of March 1954 an unidentified flying object hurtled west through the sky, it was seen south of Morwell.
-It was described as a silver object with fire trailing it.
-A man on property in Traralgon South found an atomic balloon in his property later that week.
+On the 24th of March 1954, an unidentified flying object hurtled west through the sky seen south of Morwell.
+Described as a silver object with fire trailing it.
+A man on the property in Traralgon South found an atomic balloon in his farm later that week.

-In 1967 the RAAF investigated reports of a UFO flying through Gippsland at 11pm.
-The Sale weather bureau informed they released a battery-lit ballooon.
+In 1967 the RAAF investigated reports of a UFO flying through Gippsland at 11 pm.
+The Sale weather bureau informed they released a battery-lit balloon.

 5% of UFO sightings don’t have a stated cause, D.K Thomson said in 1953 who chased and researched sightings of Foo Fighters in the sky.

-Locally in the 1970’s, UFO sightings were hitting their peak.
-Many sightings were seen near the Latrobe River, around Tyers.
+Locally in the 1970s, UFO sightings were hitting their peak.
+Many sightings are seen near the Latrobe River, around Tyers.
 Strange lights danced in the night sky, causing many a motorist to stop and stare with wonder.
-Each a little wary about reporting their findings officially as there were many laughing at these reports and speculations.
-In fact a school group walking in the Harmony Hills, with candles with lights caused locals to call and report UFO’s.
-It’s difficult to post-research these events as the dates aren’t concrete to discover the conditions on the night and if anything else could have caused, although some of these stories have classic tales of UFO movements, that just couldn’t have been possible.
+Each a little wary about reporting their findings officially as there were many people laughing at these reports and speculations.
+A school group walking in the Harmony Hills, with candles with lights caused locals to call and report UFOs.
+It’s challenging to post-research these events as the dates aren’t concrete to discover the conditions on the night and if anything else could have caused.
+However, some of these stories have classic tales of UFO movements, that just couldn’t have been possible.

 Anecdotal stories of Unidentified Flying Objects around the Latrobe Valley

-A local resident in the Latrobe Valley had a view they can see all the way to Sale on a clear day.
+A resident in the Latrobe Valley had a view they can see to Sale on a clear day.
 This resident regularly saw inexplicable lights in the night sky, movements that couldn’t have been a planet or star.
-Lights hanging in the sky and would report to the RAAF base, at Sale.
+Lights hanging in the air and would report to the RAAF base, at Sale.